 What to Expect in an Online Class

-Summer online courses are highly interactive and academic rigorous, as you would expect from Johns Hopkins.
+Summer online courses are highly interactive and academically rigorous, as you would expect from Johns Hopkins.
 And the students who sign up for online classes are as talented as those who sit in Hopkins lecture halls and classrooms.
 If you are afraid of getting lost in the online crowd, don’t be.

 The first thing you’ll notice will be the consistencies between a JHU online course experience and face-to-face classes.
 Since these are Johns Hopkins classes, taught by Hopkins faculty, for JHU credit, students presume summer online courses will have the same look and feel as any Hopkins course.